 As part of BeeCon 2024 Craig Symonds presented ‘Exploring Mexico's Stingless Bees: A Photographer's Perspective.’
 The conference was hosted by the Centre for Bee Ecology, Evolution, and Conservation at York University, a recognized global leader in bee research.
 As the first nature photographer to present at BeeCon, he highlighted the cultural and ecological significance of stingless bees in Oaxaca, rooted in Indigenous meliponiculture.

-Craig Andrew Charles Symonds is a Canadian nature photographer known for his images of Ontario’s bees and butterflies.
-Trained at one of Canada’s top photography schools, he first gained recognition for his vibrant event photography of Toronto’s nightlife and rave scenes.
-The COVID-19 lockdowns led him to try beekeeping, through which he started to photograph his honey bees.
-This curiosity soon expanded, drawing his camera toward the ecology of pollinators and the connections between insects, plants, and people.
+Craig A. C. Symonds is a Canadian nature photographer known for his images of Ontario’s bees and butterflies.
+He first gained recognition through vibrant event photography of Toronto’s nightlife and rave scenes.
+During the COVID‑19 lockdowns, he took up beekeeping and began photographing his honey bees.
+His curiosity soon expanded, drawing his camera toward the ecology of pollinators and the connections between insects, plants, and people.